mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 ## Getting ready for making cool levels!

-* Now the first thing you will need is of course Ogmo, so head on over to http://www.ogmoeditor.com/ and click on Download!
+* Now the first thing we will need is of course Ogmo, so head on over to http://www.ogmoeditor.com/ and click on Download!

-* Secondly you will need to have a tileset for your level, I'll just use this one:
+* Secondly you will need to have a tileset for your level, we'll just use this one for the tutorial:

  ![tileset](https://raw.githubusercontent.com/voec/OgmoLoader-HaxePunk/master/example/assets/graphics/tileset.png)